codess-aus/AI-100/design.md

 You should not use Data Lake, SQL Database, or Cosmos DB as an input source.
 None of these resources are supported as Stream Analytics stream input sources.
 SQL Database is supported as a reference data source.
 All three are supported as output sources.

+Cognitive Services supports single-key authentication for multiple APIs including Computer Vision, Language, Search and Speech.
+You'd need a separate authentication key for each of Anomaly Detector, Content Moderator, Personalizer and Custom Vision.
+All the Vision API's except Custom support a single authentication key.

+Allow a client app to make calls to the API for CS Translator Text:
+Pass a subscription key as the value of the Ocp-Apim-Subscription-Key HTTP header with each API request.
+This is how Cognitive Services authenticates client requests.
+When you create a Cognitive Services resource, two subscription keys are generated.
+You can regenerate each of these keys as you see fit.

 ### Cognitive Services Custom Vision
 After training has completed, the model's performance is estimated and displayed.
 The Custom Vision Service uses the images that you submitted for training to calculate precision and recall, using a process called k-fold cross validation.
 Precision and recall are two different measurements of the effectiveness of a classifier: